 - Alison Staudinger, Assistant Professor of Democracy and Justice Studies, University of Wisconsin-Green Bay, co-editor of the forthcoming Gender in Teaching and Learning Political Science and author of a forthcoming book based on her dissertation, Work Under Democracy: Labor, Gender, and Arendtian Citizenship.

-- James Mendez Hodes, grade school teacher, staff writer on the new edition of 7th Sea, translator of Tha Illiad of MC Homer, and author of the upcoming game AfroFuture.
+- James Mendez Hodes, staff writer on the new edition of 7th Sea, translator of Tha Illiad of MC Homer, and author of the upcoming game AfroFuture.

 - Adam Dray, editor of Misspent Youth and carry: a game about war.